We are living in a Millennial world…

 Be open to how great an idea can be, and if you feel passionate about it then dream really big.
 Push for it, even if others don’t share your vision.
 And if you think that something is really great, know it can likely be even greater.

-Heather Tulk is the Chief Customer Officer responsible for all aspects of customer strategy, marketing, sales, business transformation and customer care operations for MTS.
+Heather Tulk was the Chief Customer Officer responsible for all aspects of customer strategy, marketing, sales, business transformation and customer care operations for MTS.

 A shorter excerpt version of this piece, called “3 Things I Would Tell My Millennial Self,” appeared in the Athena Leadership changeleaders conference workbook on November 2, 2016.
 Athena Leadership changeleaders “is for the development of Manitoba Millennial Women & Men and those within the community who recognize the value of supporting millennial leaders.”